 - Squeezing your buttocks throughout the movement to keep your hips extended.

-- Stop when you feel a little strain in the hamstrings.
+- Stop when you feel a little strain.

 Pause for moment and raise your body back to the start position.
 Your hamstrings will work very hard to get you back up.
 Watch for excessive movements from the back.
 If you feel your back muscles tightening up much and starts to ache, you could be using your back extensor muscles to compensate.